Croatia national football team: Charity

-To advance the team's charitable efforts manager Slaven Bilić established the Vatreno Srce (Fiery Heart) Foundation in 2010.
+To advance the team's charitable efforts, manager Slaven Bilić established the Vatreno Srce (Fiery Heart) Foundation in 2010.
 The primary cause of the foundation is helping children.
 As of 2012, the foundation made fifty donations of 1,200,000 HRK to various children's organizations.
 In December 2012, the foundation made 500,000 HRK on an auction of Niko Kranjčar's shirt and Lionel Messi's shirt that was signed by all FC Barcelona players.
-The auction was organized in Esplanade Zagreb Hotel and attended by President of Croatia Ivo Josipović.
+The auction was organised in the Esplanade Zagreb Hotel and attended by President of Croatia Ivo Josipović.
 In November 2018, the players gathered in The Westin Hotel in Zagreb to answer fans' phonecalls, the proceeds of which were donated to the Vatreno Srce Foundation.
-In 2018, the foundation financed Children's Hospital Zagreb and Korak u Život (A Step Into Life), a charity that helps young children raised in orphanages make the transition into higher education.
+In 2018, the foundation financed Children's Hospital Zagreb and Korak u Život (A Step Into Life), a charity that helps young children raised in orphanages transition into higher education.
 In November 2019, more than 500,000 HRK was collected in another call event that were then directed to Children's Hospital Kantrida.
-In March 2020, the players collectively donated 4,200,000 HRK for fighting the COVID-19 pandemic and for repair of damage caused by the 2020 Zagreb earthquake.
+In March 2020, the players collectively donated 4.2 million HRK to combat the COVID-19 pandemic and for repair of damage caused by the 2020 Zagreb earthquake.
+Members of national team visit and help children with special needs and their education institutions.

 Stadiums

-The majority of Croatia's home matches take place at Stadion Maksimir in Zagreb, which is also the home-ground of local football club Dinamo Zagreb.
-The venue, built in 1912 and refurbished in 1997, is named after the surrounding neighbourhood of Maksimir.
-It was one of two venues for Euro 1976, hosted by Yugoslavia, alongside Red Star Stadium in Belgrade.
-It has hosted national team games since Croatia's competitive home debut against Lithuania.
-The Croatian Football Federation previously agreed on extensive plans with the government to renovate the stadium and increase its forty-thousand seating capacity, the proposal was eventually rejected by Mayor of Zagreb Milan Bandić in 2008 due to construction costs.

-Some home matches are occasionally played at other, smaller venues around the country.
-Stadion Poljud in Split has hosted some qualifying fixtures since 1995, the first being a 1–1 draw with Italy.
-In the period between 1995 and 2011, Croatia never won a competitive match at Poljud, which the local media dubbed Poljudsko prokletsvo ("the Poljud curse").
-The run was finally ended after the team came from behind to beat Georgia on 3 June 2011.
-Qualifying fixtures have also been played at Stadion Kantrida in Rijeka along with Stadion Gradski Vrt in Osijek and Stadion Varteks in Varaždin.
-These venues are less used due to their more remote locations and smaller seating capacity, with objections from local residents and some players.
-Since Croatia's first match in October 1990, they played home games at eleven stadiums around the country.
-The following table provides a summary of Croatia's results at home venues.